ctkelley/MultiPrecisionArrays.jl/docs/src/Details/Extended.md

 5.95825e-08
 ```

-IR-BiCGSTAB whould take fewer iterations than IR-GMRES had we used
+IR-BiCGSTAB would take fewer iterations than IR-GMRES had we used
 the default basis size because there's no storage
 issue.
 But remember that BiCGSTAB has a higher cost per linear iteration.